vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 decide to recognize it on a monthly basis.
 Each month, for the next 12 months, $ 100 will be recognized as an expense.

-Odoo Accounting handles deferred expenses and prepayments by spreading them in multiple entries that are automatically created in *draft mode* and then posted periodically.
+Leansoft Accounting handles deferred expenses and prepayments by spreading them in multiple entries that are automatically created in *draft mode* and then posted periodically.

 .. note::